aiidateam/AEP/000_aep_guidelines/readme.md

     * `I - Informational AEP`: describes design issues or best practice.
 A notable informational PEP is [the Zen of Python](https://www.python.org/dev/peps/pep-0020/)
     * `P - Process AEP`: describes changes to processes in the AiiDA ecoystem, such as a change to the decision making or development process (e.g. new standards for commit messages)
   * date of creation: when the pull request for this AEP was opened
-  * date of last modification
+  * date of last modification: should be updated whenever an implemented AEP is updated
   * status: one of
     * `draft` - this AEP has been accepted for further discussion and development
     * `implemented` - this AEP has been implemented